 Mary Truglio Fesmire

 Mary is the founder of and currently leads the Imperiled Butterflies of Florida Work Group (IBWG), which addresses critical issues facing threatened, endangered and imperiled butterflies in Florida.
-She holds a Bachelor's of Science in Wildlife, Watershed and Rangeland Resources from the University of Arizona, and has 15 years of experience working with Florida's threatened, endangered and imperiled wildlife.
+She holds a Bachelor's of Science in Wildlife, Watershed and Rangeland Resources from the University of Arizona, and has 19 years of experience working with Florida's threatened, endangered and imperiled wildlife.
 For 12 years she led regional and statewide implementation activities for threatened and endangered species for the Florida Fish and Wildlife Commission (FWC), and is a co-author of Florida's State Wildlife Action Plan.
 She was also responsible for administering marine ecosystem grants through the State Wildlife Grants program.
 She has experience surveying, monitoring and managing habitats for a multitude of taxa, including imperiled butterflies, gopher tortoises, Miami tiger beetles, wading birds, Bonneted bats, burrowing owls, and shorebirds.
-Mary worked as the Butterfly Conservation Coordinator for Florida at the University of Florida from 2016-2018, and continues to lead the IBWG collaborating with all agencies and entities to identify species and management needs for Florida's imperiled butterflies.
-She does genetic research on the imperiled Florida duskywing (Ephyriades brunnea) in order to evaluate the level of population connectivity across a network of remnant critically imperiled Pine Rockland fragments in south Florida, in order to inform habitat management and restoration actions necessary for the conservation of a wealth of invertebrate and pollinator species.
+Mary worked as Florida’s Butterfly Conservation Coordinator for the Florida at the University of Florida from 2016-2018, and continues to lead the IBWG collaborating with all agencies and entities to identify species and management needs for Florida's imperiled butterflies.
+She focused on genetic research on the imperiled Florida duskywing (Ephyriades brunnea) in order to evaluate the level of population connectivity across a network of remnant critically imperiled Pine Rockland fragments in south Florida which will better inform habitat management and restoration actions necessary for the conservation of a wealth of invertebrate and pollinator species.
+She recently worked with the USFWS as a biological planner for the Southeast Region providing technical assistance and support for National Wildlife Refuges.
+She was project lead on developing and evaluating conservation and wildlife management needs and developing Inventory and Monitoring Plans that inform both management and decision makers.
 Email.

 Steven E. Green